bettercallzaal/artivisminmaine1/README.md

 4. **Set up Luma ticketing page**
 5. **Get people talking** around Ellsworth

-**Bottom Line:** Let's fill The Grand Theater with people who are genuinely excited to be there, using simple, friendly marketing that feels like it's coming from a neighbor who's excited about something cool happening in town.
+**Bottom Line:** Let's sell 800 tickets (both Friday and Saturday nights) with people who are genuinely excited to be there, using simple, friendly marketing that feels like it's coming from a neighbor who's excited about something cool happening in town.